rust-lang/book/src/ch08-03-hashmaps.md

 all of the keys must have the same type, and all of the values must have the same type.

-If you have a vector of tuples, you can convert it into a HashMap with the `collect` method.
+If we have a vector of tuples, we can convert it into a HashMap with the `collect` method.
 The first element in each tuple will be the key, and the second element will be the value: